 Steven E. West.
 Mr. West has served as a director and Executive Chairman of our general partner since February 2014.
 Mr. West has also served as a director of Diamondback since December 2011 and as its Chairman of the Board since October 2012.
 He served as Diamondback's Chief Executive Officer from January 1, 2009 to December 31, 2011.
-Since January 2011, Mr. West has been a partner at Wexford Capital LP, focusing on Wexford's private equity energy investments.
+From January 2011 until December 31, 2016, Mr. West was a partner at Wexford Capital LP, focusing on Wexford's private equity energy investments.
 From August 2006 until December 2010, Mr. West served as senior portfolio advisor at Wexford.
 From August 2003 until August 2006, he was the chief financial officer of Sunterra Corporation, a former Wexford portfolio company.
 From December 1993 until July 2003, Mr. West held senior financial positions at Coast Asset Management and IndyMac Bank.
 Prior to that, he worked at First Nationwide Bank, Lehman Brothers and Peat Marwick Mitchell & Co., the predecessor of KPMG LLP.
 Mr. West holds a Bachelor of Science degree in Accounting from California State University, Chico.